-The student evaluation form (appendix 3 and appendix 4) must be completed via Trajecsys by clinical preceptors, including appropriate (online) signatures, each month.
+The student evaluation form (appendix 3) must be completed via Trajecsys by clinical preceptors, including appropriate (online) signatures, each month.
 Clinical preceptors work with the medical dosimetry team assigned to the student for the month when completing monthly evaluation forms in Trajecsys.